Let's talk about the money

 • Don’t let your head get too big – allow the intelligence of your intuition and your ‘gut’ to inform your decision

-• Do your own due diligence and behind the scenes referencing about the company and the people you’ll be working for as you go along
+• Do your due diligence and behind-the-scenes referencing about the company and the people you’ll be working for as you go along

-• Be mindful when you’re negotiating – small details should be handled by HR not the CEO
+• Be mindful when you’re negotiating – HR, not the CEO, should handle small details

 • Don’t negotiate just for the sake of it